Story Call Meeting

 The board waited about an hour for the governor to arrive, and after he spoke they started deliberating.

-The governor also spoke on his plans for Florida education, and left the event to unveil a new K-12 initiative focused on common core.
+The governor also spoke on his plans for Florida education and left the event to unveil a new K-12 initiative focused on C

 “We want to be number one in workforce education by 2030,” said DeSantis.